Intensity Guidelines for 80/20 Triathlon

 As you might expect, the processes for establishing cycling power zones is similar to the those used to determine run power zones.
 The time-trial method starts with a 15-minute warm-up that combines easy pedaling with a few 10-second bursts at the effort level you anticipate sustaining through the upcoming time-trial.
-When your warm-up is complete, ride as far as you can in 30 minutes, taking care to avoid starting too fast and losing power before you finish.
-Your average power for that 30 minutes is your cycling functional threshold power, or FTP.
+When your warm-up is complete, ride as far as you can in 20 minutes, taking care to avoid starting too fast and losing power before you finish.
+95% of your average power for that 20 minutes is your cycling functional threshold power, or FTP.
 Enter the results into the Cycling Power section of the 80/20 Zone Calculator or Zone settings in TrainingPeaks to determine your zones.

 If you already know your cycling lactate threshold heart rate (LTHR), you can use it to find your FTP with an even shorter field test.
 After warming up, increase your intensity until your heart rate settles in at your previously established cycling LTHR for 10 minutes.
 Your power at this heart rate is close to your FTP.
 This method is useful when your training plans calls for a CT workout during a rest week, as the CT workouts are long, uninterrupted efforts in upper Zone 3.

 Note that with the full 20-minute protocol, the need to perform separate tests for LTHR and FTP is dispensed with entirely if you have a device that captures both heart rate and power, as this enables you to establish LTHR and FTP in the same field test.